MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-audit-mode-overview.md

     Where D: is the mounted FOD ISO

 ## Add a cumulative update
 Device partners may need to update the OS image with the latest cumulative update (LCU) as part of the initial image build process.
 The update can be applied offline using DISM or online using DISM or running the MSU package directly.
-Two options below show how to do a simple installation using the MSU or an advanced installation using DISM.
+The following two options show how to do an installation using the MSU or an advanced installation using DISM.

 To add an update, you first download the most recent LCU from the Microsoft Update Catalog: https://www.catalog.update.microsoft.com/Home.aspx, and then install it.
 You can install the update through the GUI or the command line.

-Next, we show you how to install an LCU using an .msu from the Microsoft Update catalog.
+Next, we show you how to install an LCU using a .msu from the Microsoft Update catalog.

 ### Download an update
 These steps can be performed on the Technician PC if the IoT device doesn't have internet connectivity, or if the device scenario requires never connecting to the internet.

 1. Visit Windows 10 Update History to see which updates are available for your Windows image.
-2. In the upper left of the page select your Windows 10 build.
+2. In the upper left of the page, select your Windows 10 build.
 Select on, for example, Windows 10, version 1809.
 3. In the left-hand navigation, you see a section called In this release.
 This section shows the most recent LCU's KB number.
-Select on the latest KB name, which will take you to a KB article with some information about the release.
+Select on the latest KB name, which takes you to a KB article with some information about the release.
 4. On the KB article page, locate the link for the Microsoft Update Catalog and select the link.
 This takes you to the download page in the catalog.
 5. Download the MSU package from the catalog and save it to C:\Packages on the IoT device.